7ired/monte_carlo/README.md

 # monte_carlo
-S&amp;P 500 Monte Carlo Portfolio Simulation
+This is a simple Monte Carlo simulation of S&P 500 Portfolio prices based on features like five year annual return and expected annual volatility.